sfigg/commercialization-public/design/device-experiences/speechplatformdevices-hwguidelines.md

 The Speech Platform powers all of the speech experiences in Windows 10 such as Cortana and Dictation.

-This document provides engineering recommendations in order to guide the design of speech input devices to meet the system performance criteria specified in the ***Speech Platform – Input Device Recommendations*** specification.
+This document provides engineering recommendations in order to guide the design of speech input devices to meet the system performance criteria specified in the [Speech Platform: Input Device Recommendations](speechplatformdevicesrecommendations.md) specification.

 Engineering recommendations provided account for the following subsystems: